The Ultimate Guide to STEM Competitions & Events for 2023

 What: “If you can dream it, you can build it.”
 The Future City is a team challenge where students research, design, and build cities that showcase a solution to a citywide sustainability issue.
 The topic changes each year and can include storm water management, public spaces, green energy, age-related issues and more.

-Where: 2022-2023 finals were held in Washington, D.C.
-2023-2024 details TBD.
+Where: The 2024-2025 finals will be held in Washington, D.C.

 Prize: Grand prize is a trip to space camp and $7,500 cash award.